Adopted March 27, 1980; Amended March 18, 1985, September 30, 1999, April 13, 2002, December 1, 2006, November 22, 2010, and March 24, 2017.

 ARTICLE IV.
 OFFICERS

-Section 2.
-The officers shall be elected pursuant to Article III of the Bylaws.
+Subsection 1.2.
+Officer elections shall be pursuant to Article III of the Bylaws.

 Section 3.
 The duties of the officers shall be as provided for in Article V of the Bylaws.